Global in Time Vortex Configurations for the $2$D Euler Equations: Scheme of the proof

-where we note that matching occurs due to \eqref{reduced-vortex-mass-definition} and the fact that $\nu'(1)<0$.
-Thus, the rescaled $\Gamma$ solve the following family of semilinear elliptic equations

-which are solutions with concentrated vorticity in the sense of \eqref{ome}--\eqref{vortices-to-deltas} for each $\varepsilon>0$ small enough.
-Observe that for all $\varepsilon>0$

-We will build a travelling vortex pair solution using the rescaled $\Gamma$ and our family of $f_{\varepsilon}$ will be chosen using the power type nonlinearity in \eqref{Gamma-epsilon-elliptic-equation}.
+We take a travelling vortex pair solution using the rescaled $\Gamma$ and our family of $f_{\varepsilon}$ will be chosen using the power type nonlinearity in \eqref{Gamma-epsilon-elliptic-equation}.
 Concretely, let $q_\infty>0$.
-Then our solution will have the form
+Then our solution has the form

 with $f_{\varepsilon}$ defined by